Laikahheng/group-a-s2g1-handwritten-recognition-system/PMP-PLAN/Z-COMPANY ORGANIZATION.md

 # ABOUT
-This company was founded by a group of enthusiastic AI students at UTeM in Malacca, Malaysia.
+This company was founded by a group of three enthusiastic AI students at UTeM in Malacca, Malaysia.
 They are passionate about AI software and products and hope to make AI more accessible to everyone around the globe.

 ## OUR MISSION
 Increasing visibility of local AI talents, solutions and industries in the global arena